kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 This document gives a construction for KEM-based authentication in TLS 1.3.
-The overall design approach is a simple: usage of Key Encapsulation Mechanisms (KEM) for certificate-based authentication.
+The overall design approach is a simple: usage of Key Encapsulation Mechanisms (KEMs) to achieve certificate-based authentication.

 --- middle